-Illustration below shows effect of gravitational forces between two galaxies that are in the early stages of collisional merging.
-Solving Newton's laws for millions of stars and for the gas within these galaxies, we can actually make models for such phenomena that show what is going on (tidal forces in this case).
+A complex example of the use of Newton's laws: Illustration below shows effect of gravitational forces between two galaxies that are in the early stages of collisional merging.
+Solving Newton's laws for millions of stars and for the gas within these galaxies, we can actually make models for such phenomena that show how tidal forces are distorting these galaxies.
 This example shows you that some orbits can decay, leading to merging of objects.
 We will see this again when we discuss the cannibalism of planets by their parent stars.